Everything you need to know

 Situated in Northern Zululand, and adjoining the Mozambique border, Tembe Elephant Park is most widely known for having over 200 of the world’s largest Elephants, which are also the last remaining indigenous herd in KwaZulu-Natal and includes the legendary big “Tuskers.”
 (Tuskers are elephants. . .

-*Please note that our conservation work on Somkhanda Game Reserve is currently non-volunteer based but is where the majority of our Community Outreach work takes place throughout the year.
-Somkhanda Game Reserve is a community-owned game reserve managed by “Wildlands Conservation Trust” in partnership. . .
+Please note that our conservation work on Somkhanda Game Reserve is largely non-volunteer based but is where the majority of our Community Outreach work takes place throughout the year.
+At certain times of the year, Somkhanda Game Reserve Management do request a team of. . .

 Manyoni Private Game Reserve (previously known as Zululand Rhino Reserve) lies within the Msunduzi valley in northern Zululand.
 The area falls under the Mkuze Valley Low-veld vegetation type, varying from open Savanna thorn-veld, bush-veld to riverine woodland, characterized by Acacia and Marula tree species.. . .

 How Do I Get There?

-We collect and drop off all our participants at RICHARDS BAY, which is the closest Airport.
-You would need to book your international flight arriving in JOHANNESBURG (O.R.
-Tambo International Airport), followed by a short internal flight from Johannesburg to Richard’s Bay (RCB).
+We collect all arriving participants from RICHARDS BAY, which is the closest Airport.
+You will have to book your INTERNATIONAL FLIGHT to arrive at JOHANNESBURG, and then book a short internal connecting flight, from Johannesburg to RICHARDS BAY.

-Participants can choose to either fly in to Richards Bay on the SUNDAY and overnight at a B&B close to the Airport, OR arrive on the very early morning flight arriving in Richards Bay at 07:25 AM on the Monday, if they prefer not to overnight.
+For arrival, participants can choose to either fly in to Richards Bay on the SUNDAY, and to then overnight at a B&B close to the Airport, OR to arrive on either of the following flights arriving in Richards Bay on the MONDAY: at 09:15 AM, or at 12:50 PM, if they prefer not to overnight on Sunday.

 - 14:30 PM; 16:15 PM or 18:10 PM on the SUNDAY,